Manufactured Home Residents Own and Run Their Community

 "There's people in here on a fixed income," said Frank.
 "We don't have a lot of finance options for things like if a water heater goes."

-But ROC USA has provided Frank with hope that all of that will change.
+But the new co-op has provided Frank with hope that all of that will change.

 "Now they're gonna get better interest rates and be able to borrow," he said.
-"With ROC USA, we feel even though the housing market is down, the investment we made to move here is going to pay off."
+"We feel even though the housing market is down, the investment we made to move here is going to pay off."